espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Venom Spit.md

 You've learned the art of lobbing toxic spittle at vulnerable spots on your foes, especially the eyes.
 You gain a venomous spit ranged unarmed attack with a range increment of 10 feet that deals 1d4 poison damage.
 On a critical hit, the target takes persistent poison damage equal to the number of weapon damage dice.
 Your spit doesn't have a weapon group, nor a critical specialization effect.

-**Special** If you have the hooded nagaji heritage, in addition to your venomous spit's normal critical hit effect, the target is also [[Dazzled]] until the start of your next turn.
+**Special** If you have the hooded nagaji heritage, in addition to your venomous spit's normal critical hit effect, the target is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the start of your next turn.